 Read: Jeremiah 14:11-16:15, 1 Thessalonians 2:9-3:13, Psalm 80:1-19, Proverbs 25:1-5

-Some of the countries and cultures that are represented in my community are sometimes doing OK and sometimes not.
+Some of the countries and cultures that are represented in my believing community are sometimes doing OK and sometimes not.
 Other countries have been nothing short of chaos and strife all the way back to their founding.
-There are many reasons for the permanent or occasional strife these people groups experience and I do not want to oversimplify their social problems, but at in least two of the major factors the blame can be laid at the Western World’s doorstep.
-We destroyed many of the early cultures and societies in our greed for slaves or exploitable resources and later on we created nations from our colonies when they were no longer profitable.
-These nations we created were built off the borders of earlier colonies or spheres of influence with little to no thought even given to local cultures, languages, and geography.
+There are many reasons for the permanent or occasional strife these people groups experience and I do not want to oversimplify their social problems, but for at least two of the biggest factors, the blame can be laid directly at the Western World’s doorstep.
+We destroyed many of the early cultures and societies in our greed for slaves or exploitable resources and later on we created nations from our colonies when those colonies were no longer profitable.
+These nations we created were built off the borders of earlier colonies or spheres of influence and gave little to no thought to local cultures, languages, and geography.
 These are just two of the many sins of our ancestors for which we are still experiencing the effects today.

 React: When the scroll of the Law was found in Josiah’s time, the people repented of their own sins and also the sins of their ancestors.
 In our reading today Jeremiah prophesies that a time will come when a righteous people repent of their own sins as well as the sins of their ancestors.
 When the seventy years of exile had come to an end, Daniel prayers a prayer of repentance for the sins of his ancestors.
 These three godly men recognized a truth that we would much rather ignore today: As long as the effects of a cultural sin are passed down from one generation to the next, the guilt for that sin also remains.
 I never owned slaves and I would like to believe I don’t have a racist bone in my body, but as long as the effects of slavery and Jim Crow racism continue to afflict us today, I am still responsible to be about making restitution.
 I must repent for the sins of my ancestors and that involves more than just prayer.